RoboticaLLR/RedMachine/README.md

 ![motor pequeño](https://github.com/RoboticaLLR/RedMachine/assets/146040533/a74aacac-0276-49b0-abc1-485906c2a775)

-The Arduino is powered by a 9v battery, which is turned on by a switch, and is responsible for powering and giving respective signals to the servomotor, it will be able to make the crossings effectively with ease, and also energize and receive the signals. the sensors, such as the ultrasound that sends and receives the signals to calculate the respective time, and with it, the distance to a certain obstacle, are also connected by serial to the color sensor, to receive the exact values ​​in RGBC
+The Arduino is powered by a 9v battery, which is turned on by a switch, and is responsible for powering and giving respective signals to the servomotor, so it will be able to make the crossings effectively with ease, and also energize and receive the signals. the sensors, such as the ultrasound that sends and receives the signals to calculate the respective time, and with it, the distance to a certain obstacle, are also connected by serial to the color sensor, to receive the exact values ​​in RGBC

-Moving on to the H bridge, this is connected and powered by a 3.7 v battery pack and is turned on by the same switch that turns on the Arduino.
+Finally, the H bridge is connected and powered by a 3.7 v battery pack and is turned on by the same switch that turns on the Arduino.
 The H-bridge receives signals from the Arduino so it receives digital and analog signals, giving it the ability to move the motor in different directions and speeds.
-It is also responsible for powering the Esp 32 cam through the 5v port.
+It is also responsible for powering the Esp32-cam through the 5v port.